 We consider the governing equations (1) and proceed with a description of the FCT method in a two dimensional overlapping grid framework.
 To this end, we assume the flow domain is given by $\Omega$ and is discretized using an overlapping grid $\mathcal{G}$ .
-The overlapping grid consists of a set of component grids $\{\mathcal{G}i\}, i = 1, \ldots, \mathcal{N}g$ , that cover $\Omega$ and overlap where they meet.
+The overlapping grid consists of a set of component grids $\{\mathcal{G}i\}$ , $i=1,\ldots,\mathcal{N}q$ , that cover $\Omega$ and overlap where they meet.
 Each component grid covers a sub-domain $\Omega_i$ .
 Grid points are tagged as discretization points where the governing equations are applied, ghost points used for the application of boundary conditions, interpolation points where solution values are communicated between grids, or unused points where no computation is performed which are cut out through the mesh generation procedure.
 The FCT stencil is 7-points wide requiring three layers of data at interpolation and physical boundaries.
-At interpolation boundaries, the 7-point stencil would normally require three layers of interpolation points.
-Although we can generate such grids, in practice we usually construct a grid with a single layer of interpolation points and obtain values at the two additional layers through extrapolation.
-At physical boundaries, values on the boundary and three layers of ghost points are obtained through application of the physical boundary conditions, derived compatibility conditions, and extrapolation following the approach described in [16,17].
-Note that the dependence of the solution on this final extrapolated layer is extremely weak as it can only affect whether the chosen update at the boundary is first or second order accurate (i.e. it is used only in the determination of the $\alpha$ in (8) below.
-For more details concerning general overlapping grid methods, including application of boundary conditions, see [15-17,25].
+At these boundaries, standard techniques are used to obtain the first two layers [16,17] whether physical of interpolation boundaries.
+The final layer is obtained through extrapolation to third order accuracy.
+The dependence of the solution on this final extrapolated layer is extremely weak as it can only effect whether the chosen update at the boundary is first or second order accurate (i.e. it is used only in the determination of the $\alpha$ in (8) below.
+For more details concerning general overlapping grid methods, include application of boundary conditions, see [15-17,25].
 Adaptive mesh refinement (AMR) is used in regions of the flow where the solution changes rapidly, such as near shocks and contact surfaces.
 We employ a block-structured AMR approach following that described originally in [26] and using modifications for overlapping grids as presented in [16-18].